-- 1) Repetition of minor offenses (5X or more); - 2) Littering and/or spitting anywhere within the school campus; - 3) Public display of affection inside the campus; - 4) Defiance to the lawful orders of school authorities; - 5) Recruiting for or joining illegal organizations (an organization not recognized by the school); and - 6) Uttering nasty words and making dirty signs inside the campus.
+- 1) Repetition of minor offenses (5X or more); - 2) Littering and/or spitting anywhere within the school campus; - 3) Public display of affection inside the campus; - 4) Defiance to the lawful orders of school authorities; - 5) Recruiting for or joining illegal organizations (an organization not recognized by the school); and (to be transferred under "Grave Offenses") - 6) Uttering nasty words and making dirty signs inside the campus.

-1) Modifying computer settings, security hacking, cyber-bullying and engaging in cybersex or viewing the same at the internet section;

-2) Violation of rules and regulations of other servicing departments in the school (Library, Laboratory,

-- Gen.Services, etc.) which are stipulated in the existing school policy; and - 3) Possession of pornographic materials.
+- Modifying computer settings, security hacking, cyber-bullying and engaging in cybersex or viewing the same at the internet section; (to be transferred under "Grave Offenses") - 2) Violation of rules and regulations of other servicing departments in the school (Library, Laboratory, Gen.Services, etc.) which are stipulated in the existing school policy; and - 3) Possession of pornographic materials or accessing and watching pornographic contents inside the campus using cellphones, laptops, school computers.

-1) Possession of cigarettes (including vape), liquor and gambling materials/playing cards within the campus;

-2) Circulating false information about the institution, its officials, faculty members, staff and other students;

-3) Instigating, leading, participating in activities or any actions that bring about the disruption of classes, teaching, administrative work, disciplinary proceedings or any other school activity; and

-4) Acts of disrespect towards school authorities.
+- 1) Possession of cigarettes (including vape), liquor and gambling materials/playing cards within the campus; - 2) Circulating false information about the institution, its officials, faculty members, staff and other students; - 3) Instigating, leading, participating in activities or any actions that bring about the disruption of classes, teaching, administrative work, disciplinary proceedings or any other school activity; and - 4) Acts of disrespect towards school authorities.